AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/how-to-navigate/prepare-an-environment-machine.md

 - Install Vagrant and ensure it works in the respective environments
 - Unpack the .tar.gz files in the Vagrant folder
 - Read the README.md to understand what each of the script files do
-- Study the scripts
 - Use the scripts when confident
-- Do not execute the Vagrantfile to build an image - this takes times and requires high network bandwidth
+- Note: Do not execute the Vagrantfile to build an image - this takes times and requires high network bandwidth
 - Note: no scripts for Windows exists (contributions accepted)

 ### To build OpenJDK in a container created by a Docker script